Michal-Atlas/DawnStorm/system/index.md

 ### Maneuvers

 To use a `Basic` maneuver, you spend 1 Stat.
-One `Defence/Parry` per turn is free.
+One `Defence/Parry` per turn is free if you have a free weapon or shield with which you didn't attack.
 You cannot use more than 1 maneuver per turn (including free maneuvers) and a Defence/Parry or Feint, unless a separate effect states so.

 **A - Precise** - Roll 5D6 take lowest 3